Cheezmeister/www.luchenlabs.com/src/content/words/programming.draft.md

 Usually when people talk about a "shell", they mean a Unix-style shell that follows the conventions pioneered by `sh`, the [Bourne Shell][]. `bash` is probably the most popular of these with the more feature-packed `zsh` a close second.

 Microsoft's Powershell is good in its own right, but Windows-only with a high learning curve.
-It's head-and-shoulders above `cmd`, though, so if you are invested in (or stuck with) Windows, I'd recommend getting comfortable with it at some point.
-Even though Windows generally has a better graphical and mouse-driven experience, making the command line less obligatory for everyday tasks, being able to script things from time to time still comes in handy.
+It's head-and-shoulders above `cmd`, though, so if you are invested in (or stuck with) Windows, you should get comfortable with it.
+Even though Windows generally favors a graphical, mouse-driven experience, being able to script things from time to time still comes in handy.

 If you do find yourself on a Mac or Linux system, try `fish`--the [Friendly Interactive SHell][fish].
 It's a more modern take on the classic Unix shell which is less compatible with scripts using "traditional" syntax but offers a more pleasant interactive experience.